network-international/card-management-sdk-android/README.md

 ) : Serializable

 /*
-@theme: LIGHT or DARK theme
-@language: ENGLISH or ARABIC
 @fonts: Allows redefinition of font size for every label
 @cardAttributes: Allows redefinition of the background image with customer own design and whether the sensitive data should be visible by default or hidden behind an 'Eye' icon to reveal on demand.
-*/
+@setPinMessageAttributes,
+@verifyPinMessageAttributes,
+@changePinMessageAttributes : Allows displaying of a custom layout on completion, for success/error screen
-data class NIDisplayAttributes(
+@theme : Allow to display the status bar following your current theme setting */ data class NIDisplayAttributes(
-    // is always required
+    // this parameter is optional
-    val theme: NITheme,
-    // if language is not set, the sdk will use the device language (english or arabic), other languages will default to english val language: NILanguage? = null,
     // if set, these fonts will be used in the UI forms; if not set will use default fonts val fonts: List<NIFontLabelPair>? = null,

+    // this parameter is optional
-    // if set, the card details will take into account the attributes passed into this variable; if not set, will take the default values val cardAttributes: NICardAttributes? = null
+    // if set, the card details will take into account the attributes passed into this variable
+    // if not set, will take the default values val cardAttributes: NICardAttributes? = null,

+    // the next three parameter are optional
+    // if set an custom layout will be displayed on completion, and the component will navigate
+    // back on "doneButton" specified as an @IdRes val buttonResId: Int val setPinMessageAttributes: PinMessageAttributes? = null,
+    val verifyPinMessageAttributes: PinMessageAttributes? = null,
+    val changePinMessageAttributes: PinMessageAttributes? = null,

+    // this parameter is optional
+    // if set the status bar will follow your current app theme visual aspect
+    @StyleRes val theme: Int? = null
 ): Serializable

-enum class NITheme: Serializable {
-    LIGHT, DARK
-}

-enum class NILanguage(val shortName : String): Serializable {
-    ENGLISH("en"),
-    ARABIC("ar")
-}

 data class NIFontLabelPair(
+    val uiFont: UIFont,
+    var label: NILabels
+): Serializable

+data class UIFont(
     @FontRes
-    val fontRes: Int,
+    val fontRes: Int? = null,
-    var label: NILabels
+    // interpreted as "scaled pixel" units Sp val textSize: Int
 ): Serializable

 enum class NILabels: Serializable {